 The Role of the Communications Coordinator

-The Communications Coordinator, Jeff Roberts, is your number one resource for communicating any of your activities at the School of Music.
+The Communications Coordinator, Logan Judy, is your number one resource for communicating any of your activities at the School of Music.
 The Communications Coordinator is responsible for how the School of Music is represented on and off campus through strategic messaging, adhering to the UT branding standards, and targeting interested audiences.
 Content writing, proof reading, creating artwork, ordering prints, and general communication advising are all part of the Communications Coordinator’s job.
 With this wide range of responsibilities, there are many ways the Communications Coordinator can help you.

 School of Music Communications Protocol